NyankoSensei/Kidonia/README.md

 # Kidonia
-Kerbalized version of Sidonia Ship From Knight of Sidonia Anime
+Kerbalized version of Sidonia ship from Knight of Sidonia Anime converted in a heavy asteroid recycler